SongshGeo/SongshGeo-as-Scholar/content/en/home/featured.md

 widget: featured

 # This file represents a page section.
-headless: false
+headless: true
-active: false
+active: true

 # Order that this section appears on the page.
 weight: 80

-title: Featured
+title: Selected Publications
-subtitle: 'My selected outcomes'
+subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...